mmistakes/minimal-mistakes/_drafts/fs2.md

 }
 ```

-The first line declares a `Queue` of `Actor`s of size 10.
+The first line declares a `Queue` of `Actor` of size 10.
 Then, we use streams to transform the effect containing the queue.
 In detail, we declared a `producer` stream, which scans the JLA actors and adds them to the queue.
-To understand what's going on, we also add a print statement to the console, which shows the thread name and the actor that was produced:
+We also add a print statement to the console showing the thread name and the actor:

 ```scala
 val producer: Stream[IO, Unit] =